 The dining area is one of the most important spaces in this home built for entertaining.
 "Creating a space where they could have large family gatherings or small intimate dinners without going over the top was key," Lynch-Sparks points out.
 According to her, the space is simple, elegant, and to the point.

 A simple, cozy guest bedroom is situated upstairs.
-Although it's smaller than the master, the A-frame space would make a perfect respite.
+Although it's smaller than the primary bedroom, the A-frame space would make a perfect respite.
 It's an elevated room with just the right amount of beachy décor.

 Both guest bedrooms keep in line with the neutral color scheme of the rest of the house.
 "We started with a base of neutrals and layered in tons of textures and patterns to add depth and comfort," says Lynch-Sparks.

 "This room was designed to be a comfy den," according to Lynch-Sparks.
 Rather than have a TV in the downstairs living room, she created this cozy nook to serve as a place to escape and unwind.
 Note the glass knee wall behind the sofa that expertly opens up the space to the living room below.

 Upstairs, you'll also find the primary bedroom, designed with simplicity and relaxation in mind.
 "We celebrated the architecture in this room," Lynch-Sparks says.
 "The timber beams allow the room to feel a bit cozier as they frame out the bed into its own nook," she continues.

 This all-white bathroom might just be the most modern space in the entire house.
 The sleek white tub, clear walk-in shower, and subtle storage shelving make the room seriously inviting.
 It's the perfect spot to relax and refresh after a day at the beach.